 - Task Group - The group name to grouping tasks.
 The group name

 synapse.simple.quartzbelongs to ESB - Synapse.
 All available groups are displayed as a drop-down menu.
-If there are tasks belong to some other domains, for example WSO2 Mashups tasks, then those will be shown here as a separate group names.
+If there are tasks belonging to some other domains, for example WSO2 Mashups tasks, then those will be shown here as separate group names.

 - Task Implementation - The implementation class of the task.
 To use the default task implementation that is available with the ESB (and therefore can be used without downloading any third-party libraries or custom JARs), specify